pebblecode/pebble-handbook/great-people/pebble-people-bio/ian-black.md

 Designer

 ## Ask me about:
-- Whatever you want, if you think it could help.
+- Whatever you want, if you think it could help
 - Design
 - Branding
 - Photography